Minecraft Portal Calculator

 - Build your return portal at the coordinates, step through and with any luck you'll be back at the portal you built initially.

-I hope this helps you.
+Thanks for your visit, I hope this helps you.
 If you find any errors or have suggestions, please let me know.